thakkarparth007/copilot-explorer/posts/copilot-internals.md

 I modified the extension code slightly to enable verbose logging (couldn't find a configurable parameter for this).
 I found out that the model is called "cushman-ml", which strongly suggests that Copilot is using a 12B parameter model instead of a 175B parameter model.
 That's super encouraging for open-source efforts, implying that a medium sized model can provide good suggestions like this.
 Of course, they'd still not have the data flywheel that Github has.

+One thing I've not covered in this exploration is the [worker.js](../muse/github.copilot-1.57.7193/dist/worker_expanded.js) file that ships with the extension.
+At a cursory glance, it seems to basically just provide parallelized version of the prompt-extraction logic, but there could be more to it.

 ## Onwards

 This was a fun little project, but it required some manual annotation/reverse engineering.
 I'd like to automate a good amount of this so I can also explore different versions of Copilot, or explore Copilot labs...or in general just perform automatic decompilation of obfuscated JS code.
 My initial experiments with using ChatGPT/Codex were encouraging, but the issue is they're not reliable.
 I have an idea in mind to automatically check if the decompilation is correct, by basically doing a form of abstract interpretation.
 But that's for another day.